EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 then click **OK**.

-This error can arise if you have not used the app before and, so, its `APP_NAME` subdirectory will not exist under your `ondemand` folder.
+This error can arise if you have not used the app before and, so, its `APP_NAME` subdirectory will not exist under your `ondemand` directory.